- Oregon State Representative, 1979-1985.

 Jane Cease figured out early in life that what governments did mattered.
 Cease was elected to represent her Northeast Portland district in the Oregon House of Representatives in 1979.
 Male and female voters in the 1970s were unsure of whether a woman was up to the task of being in politics: “There was this dis-rest, unease, uncomfortableness with women being more than what our role was.”

-After leaving elective office, Cease continued her work in state government working in transportation, a long-time interest of hers.
+After leaving elective office, Sen. Cease continued her work in state government working in transportation, a long-time interest of hers.
+She currently serves on the Oregon State Capitol Foundation Board.